What is the Road Trip for Success College Tour?

 All of our young people are invited, and the trip is one of the highlights of the program, providing a journey of bonding and learning.
-Last year, six buses carried 200 students and 50 mentors on the tour.
+In 2019, six buses carried 200 students and 50 mentors on the tour.

 Why did we start it and why is it such an important program component?

 The Road Trip for Success College Tour started because many students that had never been out of Michigan, walked on a college campus, or been exposed to colleges outside of the state.

 Each year, we travel in March or April during Detroit Public Schools’ spring break, departing at dawn on Monday morning and returning on the following Saturday night.

 We travel to six college campuses, across multiple states.
 In the past we have visited universities in Alabama, Arkansas, Georgia, Tennessee, Virginia, North Carolina, South Carolina, Washington, D.C. and Pennsylvania.
 Between college tours, we play golf and visit and tour historical sites.
 We stay at the Embassy Suites, which accommodates our large group.
 On one evening of the trip, the young adults enjoy a special formal dinner where they dress up – fine dining is another experience that many of our young people have not been exposed to in the past.